How to Tell Your Boss to Quit Swamping You With Too Much Work

 You presumably signed on as an employee with a contract.
 You were compensated for performing certain duties, and your workload has begun to increase.
 I'm guessing that your paycheck hasn't seen the same kind of spontaneous increases to go along with that.

 The first thing to do is be open, direct, and communicative with your immediate superior.
 Also, polite... but do remember that you're not the one who's doing something wrong here.
-Depending on the kind of person he is (let's say it's a "he", here), he may try to shift the blame onto you as though you weren't a good worker.
-Remain calm and polite, but directly correct him on that point if he tries to make it.
+Depending on the kind of person they are, they may try to shift the blame onto you as though you weren't a good worker.
+Remain calm and polite, but directly correct them on that point if they try to make it.

-The problem may be that he is treating you inappropriately, by assigning the workload of others onto you.
-If the problem is that you feel degraded by his treatment, you will want to point out privately that you don't feel it is appropriate, instead.
+The problem may be that they are treating you inappropriately, by assigning the workload of others onto you.
+If the problem is that you feel degraded by their treatment, you will want to point out privately that you don't feel it is appropriate, instead.
 Make sure you phrase it as an I Statement: "...and I don't feel that is appropriate.
 Do you?"
-And then give him a chance to speak.
-The beauty of I Statements is that they are nearly always something you're within your rights to say, provided you aren't rude, disrespectful, or antagonistic.
-There's no Contest of Wills here.
-You are simply asserting your basic rights, and communicating how you feel to him to resolve the situation.
+And then give them a chance to speak.
+The beauty of I statements is that they are nearly always something you're within your rights to say, provided you aren't rude, disrespectful, or antagonistic.
+There's no contest of wills here.
+You are simply asserting your basic rights, and communicating how you feel to them to resolve the situation.

-He may attempt to unfairly minimize the situation, in which case you can repeat the problem or clarify it in more detail, so that trivializing it does not work.
-While maintaining respect and never assaulting his dignity, you must hold him to task in the conversation.
-He may instead come up with a dozen excuses.
-(You will probably be better able to anticipate his response than I am.)
+They may attempt to unfairly minimize the situation, in which case you can repeat the problem or clarify it in more detail, so that trivializing it does not work.
+While maintaining respect and never assaulting their dignity, you must hold them to task in the conversation.
+They may instead come up with a dozen excuses.
+(You will probably be better able to anticipate their response than I am.)
 That would be a good opportunity to use the Broken Record technique:

 ...and so on and so on.
-Don't let him dodge the point, and don't let him guilt trip you about resolving an unfair situation.
+Don't let them dodge the point, and don't let them guilt trip you about resolving an unfair situation.
 You'll get it straightened out.
-If not with him, then with his superior, or his superior's superior, or with the C.E.O. and your attorney.
+If not with them, then with their superior, or superior's superior, or with the C.E.O. and your attorney.

 Before you take this approach, though, you may want to consider your workplace situation carefully.
 This may not be what it seems to be.
-Unless you know of another reason why he is giving you other peoples' workload, he may be getting ready to give someone else there the axe, and be making sure that you can cover their projects (with someone else taking on your workload).
+Unless you know of another reason why they are giving you other peoples' workload, they may be getting ready to give someone else there the axe, and they are making sure that you can cover their projects (with someone else taking on your workload).
 This kind of problem is also common in the case of an imminent promotion on your part.
-You've been there, not me - you can read the signs, if they're there.
-If it looks like it's going that way, you may naturally want to reconsider raising and pressing the matter with him.
-Let him surprise you with it.
+You've been there, not me—you can read the signs, if they're there.
+If it looks like it's going that way, you may naturally want to reconsider raising and pressing the matter with them.
+Let them surprise you with it.
 But by all means, look for the non-obvious clues as to who's about to move where.
 If it's in the works, you'll be way ahead of the game by reading those tea-leaves ahead of time.